 - It might even be worth coming to the country for a short while to be available for face-to-face interviews if possible.

 - Use the help of a professional recruitment agency that specializes in international recruitment.

 Looking for a job yourself is great, and surely you should do it.
 However, using an agency (or even a few) might sufficiently boost your chances.

 Agencies often have built up good relationships with a lot of top employers and can give you exclusive access to their jobs.

 You’ll also get put forward for positions that you wouldn’t otherwise have heard about.

-They can also help with CV and cover letter and even provide interview coaching and make sure that your job application looks as compelling, professional and relevant as possible.
+They can also help with a CV and cover letter and even provide interview coaching and make sure that your job application looks as compelling, professional, and relevant as possible.